-Secondary students who have the responsibility of meeting an elementary student at dismissal time must do so no later than 3:45 p.m.
-Secondary students should meet in Lower Hope hallway to sign out elementary siblings by 3:45 p.m.
+Secondary student drivers who have the responsibility of driving an elementary/middle student at dismissal time must do so no later than 3:45 p.m.
+Secondary students should meet in the south end of the SEC foyer to sign out elementary/middle siblings by 3:45 p.m.
 Elementary students who have not been picked up by 3:50 p.m. will be signed into extended care and parents will be charged for this service.